The Kenley Difference

 Fun is an important part of each school day.

 Students are encouraged to look beyond self.
-Each class is involved in a service project.
+To foster this approach each class is involved in an annual service project.

 Teachers at Kenley School participate in professional growth and are knowledgeable in the latest educational research.

 Education of parents and the community is one of the goals of Kenley School.